 As you know, decluttering is the new it thing to do.
 It’s everywhere you look and if you’re not doing it, you’re not living right!
-But seriously, why should you declutter your house?
-You’re already busy enough as it is so you definitely don’t need to add anything else to your to-do list. ‘
+But are you having a hard time getting motivated to declutter your house?
+You’re already busy enough so you definitely don’t need to add anything else to your to-do list. ‘

 But that’s where you’re messing up.
 Bringing order to your house by decluttering can bring order to the rest of your life in unexpected ways.
 Invest time in yourself by decluttering your house and the benefits to you will pour in from so many different directions!

 A cluttered, unorganized house can be a direct reflection of your life and personal things you have going on.
 For example, your house may be a mess because you’re an emotional wreck.
 And a lot of times, it’s very common that when things in your life aren’t right, it shows in your home.

 Decluttering your house forces you to be current in your own life.
 By going through items lying around the house, you’re forced to deal with things you may be putting off for one reason or another as well as do some introspection and figure out how you got here in the first place.